-- Start condition detected
+- · Start condition detected

-- Stop condition detected
+- · Stop condition detected

-- Data transfer byte transmitted/received
+- · Data transfer byte transmitted/received

-- Acknowledge transmitted/received
+- · Acknowledge transmitted/received

-- Repeated Start generated
+- · Repeated Start generated

 - Note 1: The MSSP module, when configured in I2C Master mode, does not allow queuing of events.
 For instance, the user is not allowed to initiate a Start condition and immediately write the SSPBUF register to initiate transmission before the Start condition is complete.
 In this case, the SSPBUF will not be written to and the WCOL bit will be set, indicating that a write to the SSPBUF did not occur

-- 2: When in Master mode, Start/Stop detection is masked and an interrupt is generated when the SEN/PEN bit is cleared and the generation is complete.
+- 2: Master mode suspends Start/Stop detection when sending the Start/Stop condition by means of the SEN/PEN control bits.
+The SSPIF bit is set at the end of the Start/Stop generation when hardware clears the Control bit.